k8s-at-home/charts/charts/stable/blocky/README.md

 #### Changed

-- **BREAKING**: Changed configmap to use a boolean to enable in cases of mounting your own.
+- **BREAKING**: Changed configmap to use a boolean to disable in cases of mounting your own.
 Refactored Prometheus metrics section to add rules.
-Enabling metrics automatically enbales the serviceMonitor.
+Enabling metrics automatically enables the serviceMonitor.

 ### [8.0.0]